NFL Star Vincent Jackson Found Dead Inside Hotel Room In Florida

 Hillsborough County Sheriff’s Office is investigating the situation but for now, no sign of struggle or murder has been announced.

-Sherrif Chad Chronister said in a statement that the former NFL wider receiver would be “sorely missed” amongst his community and family.
+Sherrif Chad Chronister said in a statement that the former NFL wide receiver would be “sorely missed” amongst his community and family.

 “My heart aches for the many loved ones Vincent Jackson leaves behind, from his wife and children to the Buccaneers nation that adored him.
 Mr. Jackson was a devoted man who put his family and community above everything else.”